-Most cats will develop litterbox elimination problems throughout their lives, whether caused by stress, disruptions, or medical conditions.
-If you notice that your cat is not using their litter box like they normally do, it can become a concern for our beloved felines.
+Most cats will develop litter box elimination problems caused by stress, disruptions, or medical conditions.
+If your cat is not using their litter box like they normally do, it can become a concern for our beloved felines.
 Some issues can cause a long-term litter box avoidance problem, so it is important to understand the root cause of these behaviors so that they can be corrected.
 Instead of using their litter box, your cat may start to poop or urinate on the floor, furniture, bedding, and rugs.

 This can cause a new habit to form and become a daunting task for you to clean up.
 This article will give you a rundown of the most common reasons for a cat to be pooping outside of the litter box.

-Why Does My Cat Poop Outside The Litter Box (7 Causes)
+The 7 Reasons Why Your Cat Poop Outside the Litter Box

 1. Dirty Litter Box Conditions

-Cats are hygienic animals and will typically refuse to use a dirty litter box that has not been cleaned in a while.
-Your cat has a sensitive nose, and they can easily detect undesirable smells eliminated from their litter box.
+Cats are hygienic animals and will typically refuse to use a dirty litter box that has not been cleaned.
+Your cat has a sensitive nose and can easily detect undesirable smells eliminated from their litter box.

-The litter box can also foul quickly if multiple cats are using the same litter box and it is not cleaned regularly.
-If you do not stick to a cleaning routine and ensure that your cat’s litter box is always smelling fresh, then you may find that your cat chooses to do their bathroom business elsewhere.
+The litter box can also foul quickly if multiple cats use the same litter box and are not cleaned regularly.
+If you do not stick to a cleaning routine and ensure that your cat’s litter box always smells fresh, you may find that your cat chooses to do their bathroom business elsewhere.

 2. Negative Litter Box Association

-Cats who have had a negative experience using litter boxes in the past will feel too stressed to use them again.
+Cats who have had a negative experience using litter boxes will feel too stressed to use them again.
 This can happen for several different reasons, such as your cat experiencing a disturbance while using the litter box or becoming injured.